-3. Input Modalities (Average: 12% Success, 3% Fail, 85% N/A):
+3. Input Modalities (Average: 37.76% Success, 21.88% Fail, 40.36% N/A):

 "Input Modalities" refers to providing users with various options to input data beyond traditional keyboard interfaces.
-The success rate based on automated testing methods is remarkably low at 12%, indicating a significant area for improvement in accommodating diverse input methods, such as voice commands, onscreen keyboards, or other assistive devices.
-With 3% failing, it suggests few websites have attempted to implement this and failed.
+The success rate based on automated testing of the website homepages was found to be 37.76%.
+This criterion was not applicable on 40.36% of the website homepages.
 Figure 12 demonstrates the varied success rates in meeting operable success criteria for input modalities.